ibm-cloud-docs/power-iaas/configuring-custom-image.md

 Before you can use a custom image as the boot volume, review the following information:

 - You must have a basic understanding of [IBM Cloud Object Storage](/docs/services/cloud-object-storage?topic=cloud-object-storage-about-cloud-object-storage) concepts.
-- If you do not have an existing AIX or IBM i image, you can use IBM® PowerVC™ to capture and export an image for use with a {{site.data.keyword.powerSys_notm}}.
+- If you do not have an existing AIX or IBM i image, you can use IBM® PowerVC™ from your on-premise environment to capture and export an image for use with a {{site.data.keyword.powerSys_notm}}.
 For more information, see [Capturing a virtual machine](https://www.ibm.com/docs/en/powervc/2.0.1?topic=images-capturing-virtual-machine){: external} and [Exporting images](https://www.ibm.com/docs/en/powervc/2.0.2?topic=init-installing-configuring-cloud-linux){: external}.
 To capture and export an image by using IBM PowerVC, the PowerVC private environment must contain N_Port ID Virtualization (NPIV) data volumes.
 The Power Systems Virtual Servers does not support captured images from environment with shared Storage Pools (SSP) vSCSI data volumes.
 - Alternatively, if you have already deployed a virtual server instance, you can capture it and redeploy a new virtual server instance.
 To accomplish this, you can use the [{{site.data.keyword.cloud}} CLI](/docs/cli?topic=cli-getting-started){: external} to capture a virtual server instance.
 - You must verify that your AIX, IBM i, or Linux OS technology level is supported on the Power Systems hardware that you selected in the **Machine Type** field.

 For complete tutorials on migrating your AIX and IBM i workloads to Power Systems Virtual Servers, see [Migrating AIX to IBM Power Systems Virtual Servers](https://cloud.ibm.com/media/docs/downloads/power-iaas-tutorials/PowerVS_AIX_Migration_Tutorial_v1.pdf){: external} and [Migrating IBM i to IBM Power Systems Virtual Servers](https://cloud.ibm.com/media/docs/downloads/power-iaas-tutorials/PowerVS_IBMi_Migration_Tutorial_v1.pdf){: external}.

-The supported AIX and IBM i operating system versions depend on the IBM Power Systems hardware that you select for the {{site.data.keyword.powerSys_notm}}: S922 (9009-22A), or E980 (9080-M9S - Frankfurt only).
+The supported AIX and IBM i operating system versions depend on the IBM Power Systems hardware that you select for the {{site.data.keyword.powerSys_notm}}.

 If you are running AIX 6.1 or IBM i 6.1, or earlier, you must first upgrade the OS to current support level before migrating to the {{site.data.keyword.powerSys_notm}}.
 {: important}